guanjue/S3V2_IDEAS_ESMP/manuals/run_S3V2_IDEAS_in_Docker.txt

 ## Download whole genome data and run the pipeline in Docker
+#### 1.)
+Download exemplary whole genome data sets
-##### For testing the whole genome data analysis, user can also use the script in "get_hg38wgbw.sh" in the following link to download some whole genome data into the Docker container. (https://github.com/guanjue/S3V2_IDEAS_ESMP/blob/master/test_data/)
+###### For the whole genome data analysis, user can use the script in "get_hg38wgbw.sh" in the following link to download some exemplary whole genome datasets into the Docker container. (https://github.com/guanjue/S3V2_IDEAS_ESMP/blob/master/test_data/)

+#### 2.)
+Run the S3V2-IDEAS pipeline on the exemplary data sets
-##### Then, use the script in "run_S3V2_IDEAS_ESMP.hg38wg.sh" to run the S3V2-IDEAS pipeline in the whole genome data
+##### Then, user can use the script in "run_S3V2_IDEAS_ESMP.hg38wg.sh" to run the S3V2-IDEAS pipeline on these whole genome data sets
 ```
 ### set the GSL PATH
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/app/gsl/gsl/lib/
 ### enter the 'test_data' folder
 cd S3V2_IDEAS_ESMP/test_data

 ### Download the bigWig files into a "input_bw_files_wg/" folder in the Docker container
 time bash get_hg38wgbw.sh

 ### run the S3V2-IDEAS pipeline
 time bash run_S3V2_IDEAS_ESMP.hg38wg.sh
 ```

+#### 3.)
+Run the S3V2-IDEAS pipeline on users' own whole genome data sets
-##### For the user's own data analysis, user can also modified the "get_hg38wgbw.sh" script to download the data into Docker container.
+##### For the user's own data analysis, user can also modify the "get_hg38wgbw.sh" script to download the data into Docker container.
-##### Or directly cp into the Docker container from the local folder:
+##### Or directly copy the data sets into the Docker container from the local folder:
 ```
 ### cp local bigWig files into the Docker container
 docker cp ~/local_folder/some_ct_mk.bigWig 350c8c6d806c:/app/S3V2_IDEAS_ESMP/test_data/input_bw_files_wg/
 ```

-##### Then, user need to modified the "metadata.forEScall.hg38wg.txt" and "run_S3V2_IDEAS_ESMP.hg38wg.sh" files to run the pipeline on their own datasets.
+##### Then, users need to modify the "metadata.forEScall.hg38wg.txt" and "run_S3V2_IDEAS_ESMP.hg38wg.sh" files to run the pipeline on their own datasets.

 ##### The instruction for setting up the "metadata.forEScall.hg38wg.txt" and "run_S3V2_IDEAS_ESMP.hg38wg.sh" files can be found in the following page:
 **[Inputs-ParameterSettings-RunningSteps-Outputs for S3V2_IDEAS_ESMP](https://github.com/guanjue/S3V2_IDEAS_ESMP/blob/master/manuals/inoutput_for_S3V2_IDEAS_pipeline.md)**<br>